alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * BGT with some steering about work when he joins
 * DC with awesome support
 * EK with some github file management suggestions

+* EK - keep reaching out for help as collaboration is our thing 😉

 #### What did you achieve?